Why Honeycomb Credit Kicks Our Employees Out of the Office - NIHITO

 Our CEO, George Cook, did his NIHITO at Millie's Ice Cream - a Honeycomb Alumni!

-At Honeycomb, we work with small business owners on a daily basis; talking to them about their plans for the future, coaching them along the crowdfunding journey, and celebrating their wins when their community invests in them!
+At Honeycomb, we work with local business owners on a daily basis; talking to them about their plans for the future, coaching them along the crowdfunding journey, and celebrating their wins when their community invests in them!
 However, much of that happens within the safe confines of our office, or our homes when we work from home.
-This makes it all the more important for us to get out of the office and get to know the small businesses we work with!
+This makes it all the more important for us to get out of the office and get to know the independently-owned businesses we work with!

 When Director of Product Joe Lipple came aboard, he introduced the concept of NIHITO to the Honeycomb crew: Nothing Important Happens in the Office.
 He learned about it when he took a course in Pragmatic Marketing.
 The essential main point of this philosophy is that you’re never going to learn about your customer unless you get out of the office and learn what it’s like from their perspective.

-This is why at Honeycomb, we’ve initiated a movement on our team where every quarter, we all get the opportunity to spend a day shadowing a small business owner.
-Sometimes we work with Honeycomb alumni small businesses, other times we seek out business owners we just really admire so we can learn from them.
+This is why at Honeycomb, we’ve initiated a movement on our team where every quarter, we all get the opportunity to spend a day shadowing a local business owner.
+Sometimes we work with Honeycomb alumni businesses, other times we seek out business owners we just really admire so we can learn from them.

 What we’ve done outside of the office.